Last Updated on

 They defined a large family as being five or more, and a low income as being $650 a week or less.

-These people are most effected as the energy price rises as the fixed cost of energy price increases keeps rising as a proportion of your total income.
+These people are most affected as the energy price rises as the fixed cost of energy price increases keeps rising as a proportion of your total income.

 Read more: Stop overpaying on power!